Go Pro

 Itasca Capital Ltd. (ICL.V) Neutral

 3.1% of New Commerce Split Fund shares are held by institutional investors.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company is poised for long-term growth.

 Summary